A women’s pilgrimage in the mountains of Nepal

 As a Canadian who has traveled to Nepal three times before I have been touched by the simplicity and joy of these people and their culture.
 How much they give of themselves with such generosity, especially given how little they have.
 With this in mind our pilgrimage will give those who wish an opportunity to help with specific projects that are underway in Nepal and be of service to those of greater need.
 This aspect of the trek is optional, and we will be focused upon three projects that are listed below.

 Our Nepalese partners require payments for this trek in US dollars.
-The total cost of this trip is $2350 US dollars.
-To hold your reservation and secure a space on this trip a payment of $650 is paid via this website and the remainder of the payment in US dollars will be due July 1st 2018.
+The total cost of this trip to TBA .
+To hold your reservation and secure a space on this trip a payment of TBA is paid via this website and the remainder of the payment in US dollars will be due TBA.

 Please ask for details for Cancelation Policy as due to various reasons the regular MWRetreat cancelation policy DO NOT APPLY for this retreat.